Xqhare/neith/README.md

 ##### Saving implementation

 Neith will save the database at the supplied path and the name during creation, with the extension `.neithdb`.
 This is just a `json` file, which is also the reason for subpar performance during saving and connecting of a medium to large database.
 This does also mean that a migration from Neith to almost any other database should be pretty easy.
+The json schema is wierd, for lack of any better descriptor, so you will probably need to handroll a conversion tool for this.

+###### Json schema

+In short a `.neithdb`-file contains a json-object for each table, each table contains a object for each column.
+This object contains two fields, if the row is unique, and the contents of all rows of this column.

+To help visualise this I recommend creating a small `.neithdb`-file and looking at it yourself.
+It really is not as complicated as I make it sound.

 ## Example Database